 - 2.0 Pound Solid Swedish Steel Axehead

 - Ideal for Bushcrafting and Camping

 Axes have been used in hunts starting in ancient times.
-After the animal has been brought down, axes could be used to deliver a finishing blow and to process the game on the spot.
-Hunting axes are still a thing nowadays as well – they’re used for skinning hunted game and processing it into smaller parts for easier carrying and transportation.
+After the animal has been brought down, axes could deliver a finishing blow and process the game on the spot.
+Hunting axes are also still a thing nowadays – they’re used for skinning hunted game and processing it into smaller parts for easier carrying and transportation.

 This is a single-piece forged steel hatchet made by Estwing in Rockford, Illinois.
 It’s 14.5 inches long, weighs 2.85 lbs, and has a 3-inch cutting edge.

 What’s great about this axe – and makes it a hunter’s axe – is the gut hook on the poll side of the axehead.
 Gut hooks on knives and such can have the problem of being too small – getting stuck up with hair and such.